The generous marriage

 Think about every dollar you’ve given away–to a person begging on the street, to a cause you see advertised on television– how much good did that money do?
 How much did you think about your decision?
 This episode of OK… So What Now? offers three perspectives on generosity and the choices we make.
 Two of those perspectives come from Science of Generosity researchers Mark Ottoni-Wilhelm and Felix Warneken.

-Posted in Decisionmaking, Intergenerational Causes of Generosity, Prosocial behavior, The Development of Prosocial Behavior, Uncategorized | Tagged , , | Leave a comment
+Posted in Decisionmaking, Intergenerational Causes of Generosity, Prosocial behavior, The Development of Prosocial Behavior, Uncategorized | Tagged , , | Comments Off on How good is good enough?

 Being happy at work